About International Programs

 International Maritime Staff Operators Course Click to Open

-The International Maritime Staff Operator Course (I-MSOC) is a twelve week course jointly designed by the United States Naval War College (USNWC) International Programs and the College of Operational and Strategic Leadership, to provide international naval officers the skills needed to support the planning and execution of maritime operations and integrate with existing operational planning teams.
+The International Maritime Staff Operator Course (I-MSOC) is a 12-week course jointly designed by Naval War College International Programs and the College of Operational and Strategic Leadership, to provide international naval officers the skills needed to support the planning and execution of maritime operations and integrate with existing operational planning teams.
 Visit I-MSOC

-To see more course offerings at U.S. Naval War College please visit our programs offered page.Programs Offered
+To see more course offerings at Naval War College please visit our programs offered page.Programs Offered

 International Military Student Office and Sponsor Information

-The Naval War College International Military Student Office (IMSO) have over twenty years experience seeing to the administrative and professional needs of our diverse student body.
+The Naval War College International Military Student Office (IMSO) have over 20 years experience seeing to the administrative and professional needs of our diverse student body.

 For Students Click to Open